nathanbrasse/Elevator-Simulation/README.md

 - Elevators travel at a fixed speed of 1 minute per floor, inclusive of door operations and passenger transfers.

 ### Design Decisions
 Discrete event simulation's efficiency and scalability was useful for running multiple scenarios and allowed me to model elevator movement, passenger arrival, queuing and service times in a time-accurate and computationally efficient manner.
 It also made possible the ability to stress test the system using higher traffic volumes and lower elevator counts.
-The markov modelling required to do this would not be possible also without discrete event's cleaner integration of such stochastic process.

 ### Known Limitations
 - Elevator times are constant, no "manual" override for a passenger inside the elevator